 Address: Buckingham St, Arrowtown 9302, New Zealand

 After a trip through the various parts of Arrowtown, if you are hungry for more stories of the historical gold hunting, head on to the Lakes District Museum & Art Gallery.
 Apart from the town’s gold-hunting history, you will get to know about the history of the Maori period and hear the stories from the era of European settlers.
-There is also the exhibition of old and new artifacts in various areas of the museum.
+There is also an exhibition of old and new artifacts in various areas of the museum.
 If you are eager to collect any trinkets, head on to the attached book and art shop.
-The Arrowtown Post-office is also operated from this museum.
+The Arrowtown Post office is also operated from this museum.